AlysonLima1/AlysonLima1/README.md

 ## 🌱 A Little About Me

-- 🌎 Where I am from: [Recife/Brazil]
+- 🌎 I am from Recife/Brazil
-- 💻 Favorite languages: Python and JavaScript
+- 💻 My Favorite languages for now are Python and JavaScript
-- 🌟 Interests: Web Development, Data Science, and AI.
+- 🌟 By this time my interests are Web Development, Data Science, and AI
-- 🎯 Currently learning: [Java]
+- 🎯 Currently learning Java

 ---